-So, the wolf set off on a journey to find someone who could help him.
-He met a friendly fox and explained his problem.
-The fox wanted to help, but the bone was too deep, and the fox couldn’t reach it.
+On his search, he came across a clever fox and explained his predicament.
+The fox was willing to help, but alas, the bone was too far down, and no matter what the fox tried, he simply couldn’t reach it.

 The wolf continued his quest and stumbled upon a clever crane.
 With hope in his eyes, the wolf asked the crane for assistance.
 The wolf promised to give the crane a special reward if he could take out the bone.